GustavoTolay/DinoKids_React_App/README.md

 1. Clone this repository.
 2. Run `npm install` to install dependencies.
 3. Start the development server using `npm run dev`.
-4. Access the application at `http://localhost:3000` in your web browser.

 ## Folder Structure 📁
 The project structure is organized as follows: